yxlin/yxlin/README.md

 **`A Side Hustle (Developer/Creator)`**

-I'm a academic and amateur software developer.
-This project is a new journey to build a beautiful digital world.
-Projects are most likely converted from my academic work, hoping to translate to some business ideas.
+I'm an amateur software developer.
+This project is a journey to build a beautiful virtual world.
+Projects are most likely converted from my previous unfinished work, hoping to make the world a wonderful place.

 ---